you’re the best teacher

 Connect with your subject, hesitate a few seconds, then respond with whatever's appropriate.
-This will give your work more energy and truth than any technique.
+This will give your work more energy and truth than any procedure.

-Art has to bee seen in the flesh.
+Art has to be seen in the flesh.
 You can't look at it online.

 Actually, you can.